khoitmp/notebook/notes/redis/README.md

 - Secondary nodes in the Redis cluster that replicate data from the master node
 - They handle read operations and can also be promoted to master status if the current master node fails (automatic failover)

+---
+**NOTE****
-*NOTE: **Azure Cache for Redis** will automatically manage the scale and replication in the background, no need to config master-slaves and load balancing.
+  - **Azure Cache for Redis** will automatically manage the scale and replication in the background, no need to config master-slaves and load balancing.
 It's a better choice
+---